enkidevs/curriculum/nocode-webflow/introduction/what-is-webflow/css.md

 However, `CSS` is not good for inserting media, creating links, and it also doesn't allow math expressions and database storage.

-On `Webflow` you don't need to type your code for margins, paddings, or any styling and animation.
+With Webflow, you don't need to type your code for margins, paddings, or any styling and animation.
 You can do all of that through the `Designer` and the code will be written and edited automatically as you edit each element of your webpage.

 To learn more about `CSS` you can visit our `Web -> Styling` course.